The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Lorenz Curves and Inequality Indices

 \ee wherein $\tfrac{n_k \bar{x}_k}{P \bar{x}}$ represents the fractional share of total assets controlled by the $k$th group, while \be \frac{ \frac{n_k \bar{x}_k}{P \bar{x}} }{ \frac{ n_k}{P} } = \frac{ \frac{n_k \bar{x}_k}{P \bar{x}} }{ \frac{ n_k}{P} } = \frac{\bar{x}_k}{\! \bar{x}} \ee represents the ratio of this achieved fractional share to the ideal share assuming perfect proportionality (taking into account the sizes of the groups).

-For fixed population size $P$, the Theil T-index satisfies \be 0 \le T(\bv{x}) \le \ln P, \ee with equality at the lower bond if and only if all individuals have exactly the same asset level, and equality at the upper bound if and only if one individual controls all of the assets.\footnote{Each of its components separately satisfies analogous inequalities.} Some have criticized the Theil T-index for not having an upper bound of unity, but this is actually a point in its favor---surely, if one individual is to control all of the assets, then the total amount of inequality should grow monotonically with the number $(P-1)$ individuals who are thereby left with nothing.\footnote{And if we were to renormalized $T(\bv{x})$ by dividing by $\ln P$, it would no longer satisfy the population replication property, nor a natural decomposability property.}
+For fixed population size $P$, the Theil $T$-index satisfies \be 0 \le T(\bv{x}) \le \ln(P), \ee with equality at the lower bound if and only if all individuals have exactly the same asset level, and equality at the upper bound if and only if one individual controls all of the assets.\footnote{Each of its components separately satisfies analogous inequalities.} Some have criticized the Theil $T$-index for not having an upper bound of unity, but this is actually a point in its favor---surely, if one individual is to control all of the assets, then the total amount of inequality should grow monotonically with the number $(P-1)$ of individuals who are thereby left with nothing.\footnote{And if we were to renormalize $T(\bv{x})$ by dividing by $\ln(P)$, it would no longer satisfy the population replication property, nor a natural decomposability property.}